cansunurdemirkiran/YoloV3-ObjectDetection/README.md

 # Real-Time Object Detection
-Real-time object detection project using OpenCV and YOLOv3.
+Real-time object detection project using **OpenCV** and **YOLOv3**.

 # Introduction
 Real-time object detection and classification using OpencV library and YOLOv3 pre-trained weights.
-It detects 90 different objects and gives the output in ***Turkish***.
-It prints the object names and predicted confidence values for each object.
+It detects 90 different objects and gives the output in **Turkish**.
+It prints the object names and predicted confidence values for each object using your camera.

 # Installation
 You can clone the project.